-- Provides a developmentally appropriate PSHE curriculum which develops students understanding of acceptable behaviour and keeping themselves safe. - Have systems in place for any student to raise concerns with staff, knowing that they will be listened to, believed and valued. - Ensure victims, perpetrators and any other child affected by peer on peer abuse will be supported. - Develops robust risk assessments where appropriate (e.g. Using the Risk Assessment Management Plan and Safety and Support Plan tools). - Have relevant policies in place (e.g. behaviour policy). - Where there is an allegation or concern that a child has abused others Section 4.4 of the Hertfordshire Safeguarding Children Board Procedures Manual (Electronic), 'Children Who Abuse Others':
+- Provides a developmentally appropriate PSHE curriculum which develops students understanding of acceptable behaviour and keeping themselves safe. - Has systems in place for any student to raise concerns with staff, knowing that they will be listened to, believed and valued. - Ensures victims, perpetrators and any other child affected by peer on peer abuse will be supported - Develops robust risk assessments where appropriate (e.g. Using the Risk Assessment Management Plan and Safety and Support Plan tools). - Has relevant policies in place (e.g. behaviour policy). - Where there is an allegation or concern that a child has abused others see Section 4.4 of the Hertfordshire Safeguarding Children Board Procedures Manual (Electronic), 'Children Who Abuse Others':

-http://hertsscb.proceduresonline.com/chapters/p_chil_abuse.html Staff should also refer to Part 5 of Keeping Children Safe in Education (DfE 2018) - https://www.gov.uk/government/publications/keeping-children-safe-in-education--2
+http://hertsscb.proceduresonline.com/chapters/p_chil_abuse.html

-'Child on child sexual violence and sexual harassment':
+Staff should also refer to Part 5 of Keeping Children Safe in Education (DfE 2018) - 'Child on child sexual violence and sexual harassment':